 I think most people have children for selfish reasons.
 I’m not saying that’s necessarily a bad thing.
 Of course you want to carry on your genetics.
 From an evolutionary standpoint, our primary drive is to continue the species like every other animal.
 Still, most people don’t have children to further mankind; they have children because they want a mini version of themselves or simply because that’s what you do.

 I’ve never been a big believer in “that’s what you do.”
-I have never graduated from college, gotten married, had kids, owned a house, nor felt it necessary to watch the Superbowl or the Academy Awards.
+I have never earned a college degree, gotten married, had kids, owned a house, nor felt it necessary to watch the Superbowl or the Academy Awards.
 I’m contrary like that.
-Granted, I might have done those things had my life gone another direction, e.g., I was one semester shy of getting a college degree when I got a traumatic brain injury instead.
+Granted, I might have done some of those things had my life gone another direction, e.g., I was one semester shy of a college degree when I got a traumatic brain injury instead.

 Male and I talked about having kids, but he was more vehemently against it than I was.
 I jokingly said that I would consider having kids if I could also afford a team of nannies or if I could just skip past the years where they poop themselves constantly.
 He was adamantly against passing on his genetics to another human.
 He had a lot of health problems, one of which ultimately killed him.